rubocop-lts/rubocop-ruby1_9/README.md

 minimizing the risk of a rubocop minor / patch upgrade breaking the build.
 See the official [compatibility matrix](https://github.com/rubocop/rubocop/blob/master/docs/modules/ROOT/pages/compatibility.adoc#support-matrix) (Rubocop documentation)

+## Supporting Ruby v1... in 2022?

+Many gems, and many of those among the most popular gems in all of Ruby-land (e.g. [rspec](https://rubygems.org/gems/rspec/versions/3.11.0), [os](https://rubygems.org/gems/os)) still do not specify a `required_ruby_version`, or they list it as `>= 0`.

+If those gems want to:
+* follow semver, and
+* deprecate old rubies, then
+* they need to first figure out what version of Ruby is currently supported, and
+* once having determined the oldest supported version, they may want to enforce that support via linting, hence this family of gems.

+NOTE: Some gems, e.g. rspec, are intentionally supporting Ruby 1.8.7 in 2022!

+If you think about the use case of RSpec a bit this makes sense, as it would be ideal for the community for RSpec to be the last gem to drop support for Ruby 1.8.7.
+I wrote a [suite](https://railsbling.com/tags/rspec/) of RSpec extension gems, and I try to support the same versions of Ruby as RSpec does with my extensions.

+This gem targets, and will run, on Ruby 1.9.
+Rubocop used to be able to analyze Ruby 1.8, and this gem makes use of that.
+If you are still supporting Ruby 1.8, see [What about Ruby 1.8?](https://github.com/rubocop-semver/rubocop-ruby2_0#what-about-ruby-1_8) further down the page, because we can help!

 ## Stable

 All releases of this gem are stable releases.
 The first version is `1.0.0`.